rhomobile/rhomobile-docs/docs/en/5.0.0/guide/nativesdksetup.md

 ** NOTE: To use Google Map View you need to install latest Google API from Android SDK Manager **

-2) Download and unzip the [latest Android NDK](http://developer.android.com/sdk/ndk/index.html) to the location of your choice.
+2) Download and unzip [Android NDK r9d](http://developer.android.com/sdk/ndk/index.html) to the location of your choice.

 ** NOTE: You need to update Android SDK platforms and Android NDK to latest ones as you update to new versions of Rhodes.
-Android NDK version r8e is required as a minimum. **
+Android NDK version r8e is required as a minimum.
+NDK version 10.x currently is causing build issues so it is recommended that r9d is used. **

 3) The Android Support Library must be installed using the latest version.
 (Minimum Rev 14).
 This can be installed using the Android SDK Manager under the `Extras` folder.